gam32bit/RTTQuizzes/README.txt

 - highlights work to show correct and incorrect answers, and additional context by adding html element (is this best solution?)
 - Got visual feedback to stop after first selection by adding a "flag" which is a boolean that checks is an answer has been selected and then removes event listeners
 - Made additional context appear below relevant question by adding element within quiz container

-## To do

-- When quiz is complete message appears showing final score
+- When quiz is complete message appears showing final score, had to change scope of some variables
-- Add reset capability
+- Added reset capability, needed to make sure that variables were properly reset

+##TO DO
 - Add a link to the home page
 - Come up with quiz questions
+- adjust styling
 - Set up hosting on GitHub

 ## Bonus